CSCfi/csc-user-guide/docs/apps/ams.md

 The Amsterdam Modeling Suite (AMS) is a comprehensive suite of computational chemistry software.
 It comes with a graphical user interface, [AMS-GUI](ams-gui.md) that provides an intuitive way for setting up, running, and analyzing simulations.
- The GUI is designed to streamline the process of setting up, running, and analyzing simulations,

 ## Available